tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/常规集成（无 UI 库）/消息收发/消息收发（iOS）_intl_en.md

 ## Adding Read Receipts for Messages
 In the one-to-one chat scenario, when the recipient calls the [markC2CMessageAsRead](http://doc.qcloudtrtc.com/im/categoryV2TIMManager_07Message_08.html#acb3a67bd2fa131b50c611a48fa78f34d) API to mark an incoming message as read, the message sender will receive a read receipt, indicating that the recipient has read his/her message.

->!
-Currently, only one-to-one chats support the read receipt feature, and group chats do not support this feature.
-Although the [markGroupMessageAsRead](http://doc.qcloudtrtc.com/im/categoryV2TIMManager_07Message_08.html#a7fc79e30877b8d77fbdfa24e057376dc) API is also available in group chats, the group message senders currently cannot receive any read receipts.
+>!Currently, only one-to-one chats support the read receipt feature, and group chats do not support this feature.
+Although the [markGroupMessageAsRead](http://doc.qcloudtrtc.com/im/categoryV2TIMManager_07Message_08.html#a7fc79e30877b8d77fbdfa24e057376dc) API is also available to group chats, the group message senders currently cannot receive any read receipts.

 ### The recipient marks messages as read